Quantum Learning Theory Beyond Batch Binary Classification: Introduction

 \section{Introduction}

-Ever since \cite{bshouty1995learning}'s formalization of a quantum example, several works \citep{servedio2004equivalences, atici2005improved, zhang2010improved}, culminating in \cite{arunachalam2018optimal}, have provided sample complexity bounds for quantum batch learning of boolean functions.
-In \cite{arunachalam2018optimal}, the message was crystallized: \begin{enumerate}[noitemsep] \item There is no new combinatorial dimension needed to characterize quantum batch learnability of boolean functions, namely the VC dimension continues to do so. \item There is \textit{at most a constant} sample complexity advantage for quantum batch learning of boolean functions, in both the realizable and agnostic settings, as compared to the corresponding classical sample complexities. \end{enumerate} In this paper, we show that this, ostensibly surprising, message continues to hold in three other learning settings: batch learning of multiclass functions, online learning of boolean functions, and online learning of multiclass functions.
+Bshouty and Jackson \cite{bshouty1995learning} provided a quantum extension of the PAC setting by formalizing what it means to learn from quantum examples.
+This inspired a line of work \cite{servedio2004equivalences, atici2005improved, zhang2010improved}, culminating in the work of Arunachalam and de Wolf \cite{arunachalam2018optimal}, that has provided {\em sample complexity} bounds for quantum batch learning of boolean functions.
+Arunachalam and de Wolf \cite{arunachalam2018optimal} helped crystallize the following message: \begin{enumerate}[noitemsep] \item No new combinatorial dimension is needed to characterize quantum batch learnability of boolean functions--the VC dimension continues to do so. \item There is \textit{at most a constant} sample complexity advantage for quantum batch learning of boolean functions, in both the realizable and agnostic settings, as compared to the corresponding classical sample complexities. \end{enumerate} In this paper, we show that this message continues to hold in three other learning settings: batch learning of multiclass functions, online learning of boolean functions, and online learning of multiclass functions.

-Our motivation for considering quantum batch learning of multiclass functions is an open question in \cite{arunachalam2018optimal} which asks ``what is the quantum sample complexity for learning concepts whose range is $[k]$ rather than $\{0,1\}$, for some $k > 2$?"
+Our motivation for considering quantum batch learning of multiclass functions is an open question posed in \cite{arunachalam2018optimal} which asks ``what is the quantum sample complexity for learning concepts whose range is $[k]$ rather than $\{0,1\}$, for some $k > 2$?''
 We resolve this question for $2 < k < \infty$ (see Section \ref{sec:quantum-batch}).
-In classical multiclass batch learning, an approach to establish the lower and upper sample complexity bounds \citep{daniely2015multiclass} is to proceed via a reduction to the binary case, with an appeal to the definition of Natarajan dimension.
-While classically straightforward, extending such a proof approach to establish sample complexity bounds for quantum multiclass batch learning involves manipulating quantum examples, which has to be done with utmost care (see Appendix \ref{sec:quantum-multiclass-lb-proof}).
+In classical multiclass batch learning, an approach to establish the lower and upper sample complexity bounds \cite{daniely2015multiclass} is to proceed via a reduction to the binary case, with an appeal to the definition of Natarajan dimension.
+While classically straightforward, extending such a proof approach to establish sample complexity bounds for quantum multiclass batch learning involves manipulating quantum examples, which has to be done with utmost care (see Section \ref{sec:quantum-PAC-k-lb}).